Ellacancode/CITS5505Project_Book-Excahnge-Club/README.md

 # CITS5505 Project: Book Club

-## how to run unit tests on a Mac Computer

-Please follow the exact command

-1.source Book_env/Scripts/activate

-2.export FLASK_APP=Bookclub

-3.export FLASK_ENV=testing  (This is to enter the test environment i configured earlier)

-4.python -m unittest discover -s test -p "test_*.py" -v (run all tests)

-5.coverage run -m unittest discover -s test -p "test_*.py" -v (run all tests to check test coverage,this is optional)

-6.coverage report (generate coverage report in terminal)

-7.coverage HTML (get detailed coverage report)

-## how to run selenium test on a Mac Computer

-1.install selenium:

-pip install selenium

-2. Download webDriver match your Chome Browser version, and extract and place the Chromedriver executable in the test directory.

-3. To run the test, please make sure the server is running

-4. In a new terminal:
-   python test/tests_selenium.py

 ## Project Overview
 This document provides setup and migration instructions for the Book Club project, a Flask-based web application.